tpenukonda/SummativeTask1/README.md

 - Output: "Invalid input.
 Please enter a number."

 ### Version Information
-This program was develop using Python 3.12.4.
-Ensure compatibiltity by using Python 3.9 or higher.
+This program was developed using Python 3.12.4.
+Ensure compatibility by using Python 3.9 or higher.

+### Feedback
+If you encounter any issues or have suggestions for improvement, please open an issue in this repository.